|CMP 303: Gift Deposits|

 4. Copy - Property Control

-The Property Control Office will tag and record the item, thereby making it a permanent part of the university's inventory records.
+The Property Control Office will tag and record the item, thereby making it a permanent part of the university's fixed assets records.
 The Comptroller's Office shall initiate a journal entry to formally enter the gift item in the general accounting records.
-Non-cash gifts to the NAU Foundation will not be entered into the university's accounting or inventory records unless such gift is transferred to the university.
+Non-cash gifts to the NAU Foundation will not be entered into the university's accounting or fixed assets records unless such gift is transferred to the university.

 Non-cash gifts of an intangible nature, such as donations of services or gifts that are not intended to remain in the university's possession, such as gift certificates, are to be reported to the Development Office in the same manner as cash gifts.